ritwickrajmakhal/localstack-docs/src/content/docs/aws/capabilities/state-management/index.md

     order: 1
 ---

-State Management in LocalStack allows you to save and load the state of your LocalStack instance.
+LocalStack is designed to be ephemeral by default, meaning all state is lost when the container stops.
+State Management gives you tools to persist, reuse, and share the state of your LocalStack instance across sessions or teams.
+This is useful for preloading test data, debugging workflows, or collaborating with teammates.
-LocalStack is ephemeral in nature, so when you stop and restart your LocalStack instance, all the data is lost.
-With State Management, you can save the state of your LocalStack instance and load it back when you restart your LocalStack instance.

-State Management in LocalStack encompasses the following features:
+LocalStack supports three ways to manage and reuse state:

-* [**Cloud Pods**](/aws/capabilities/state-management/cloud-pods): Cloud Pods are persistent state snapshots of your LocalStack instance that can easily be shared, stored, versioned, and restored.
+* [**Cloud Pods**](/aws/capabilities/state-management/cloud-pods): Shareable, versioned snapshots of your LocalStack instance that can be stored, restored, and synced via the LocalStack platform.

-* [**Export & Import State**](/aws/capabilities/state-management/export-import-state): Export and import the state of your LocalStack instance on your local machine as a local file.
+* [**Export & Import State**](/aws/capabilities/state-management/export-import-state): Save your instance state to a local file and reload it manually as needed.

-* [**Persistence**](/aws/capabilities/state-management/persistence): Persist the state of your LocalStack instance on your local machine using a configuration variable.
+* [**Persistence**](/aws/capabilities/state-management/persistence): Automatically save and reload state locally by enabling a configuration flag.

-Anything that is inside a LocalStack container constitutes the "state.”
-The "state" can either be persisted on your local machine and be loaded at startup (persistence), exported anytime as a single local file (state export), or stored on the LocalStack platform (cloud pods).
-The underlying mechanisms of all three solutions are similar, but the layout obviously differs.
-We can observe how using state locally and Cloud Pods are very similar, as they look like `local` and `remote` versions of the same bundle.
-To get a better understanding of how these three features differ, they can be illustrated as following:
+Internally, all three approaches manage the same container state.
+They just differ in how the state is stored and reused (local vs remote, manual vs automated).

+The diagram below helps compare these options at a glance.

 ![The difference between persistence, local state and Cloud Pods.](/images/aws/persistence-pods-remote.png)

-State Management is an essential feature that supports various use-cases, such as pre-seeding your fresh LocalStack instance with data, sharing your LocalStack instance's state with your team, fostering collaboration, and more.